Vegan Thai Green Curry

-You knew it was only a matter of time before I shared another thai curry recipe, right???
-Well, at least those of you who have been following along since the summer!
+You knew it was only a matter of time before I shared another thai curry recipe, right?

-A perfectly acceptable way for me to get my thai curry fix, mixed in with all the goodness of spring!
-Plus, it’s green … so it’s totally different to the husband.
-I know, I’m so tricky.
-Ahem, not so much.
+A perfectly acceptable way for me to get my thai curry fix, mixed in with all the goodness of spring.

-Products I Love & Use To Make This Recipe (may contain affiliate links):
+Products I Love & Use To Make This Recipe (contains affiliate links):

 Thai Kitchen Green Curry Paste – This is the paste that I buy at my grocery store.
 If you use this same brand (I can’t speak to any others!), the curry is pretty mild in terms of spiciness.
 If you do want more heat, you can definitely add some red pepper flakes!